 8:30 a.m.
 Holy Eucharist

 11:00 a.m.
-Festal Eucharist with music for organ, strings, and the Incarnation Choir
+Festal Eucharist with music for organ, brass, and the Incarnation Choir

 Easter Day expresses the very center of our faith: Jesus appears, risen from the dead.
 The joy and wonder of his followers is matched by the joy and wonder of our worship.